Roofing Questions & Answers

 Heath, TX decision factors:

-In Heath, we often see homeowners weighing repair versus replacement based on long-term ownership plans.
-Larger roofs with uniform wear typically benefit more from full system replacement.
+• Residential: homeowners often weigh repair vs replacement based on long-term ownership plans.
+Larger roofs with uniform wear frequently benefit from a full system replacement because partial fixes don’t reset the roof’s overall life.

 Rockwall County decision factors: